nathanoehlman/useragent-lite/README.md

 The other objective was to get my feet wet with GitHub with a simple starter project that certainly only I will ever use.

+## Installation

+Installation is done using the Node Package Manager (npm).
+If you don't have npm installed on your system you can download it from [npmjs.org](http://npmjs.org/).
+To install useragent-lite into your project directory:

+    $ npm install useragent-lite --save

 ## Usage
 ```javascript
 var ua = require("useragent-lite");